Winter Birdwatching in North Norfolk, UK

 Close inshore, divers, grebes, sea-duck and seabirds such as auks and gulls can be viewed from the shore and the coastal reedbeds hold Bittern, egrets, Water Rail and Bearded Tit, as well as dusk raptor roosts of Marsh & Hen Harriers and Merlins, with a chance of Barn and Short-eared Owls.

-The winter season can always turn up a few surprises, recent Norfolk highlights have included Rough-legged Buzzard, Pallid Harrier, Little Auk, Great Grey Shrike, Waxwing, Hume’s Warbler and Water Pipit.
+The winter season can always turn up a few surprises, recent winter Norfolk highlights have included Rough-legged Buzzard, Pallid Harrier, Little Auk, Great Grey Shrike, Waxwing, Hume’s Warbler and Water Pipit.

 Provisional Programme of Site Visits

-All Day: Titchwell RSPB Reserve
+Morning to Dusk: Titchwell RSPB Reserve

-Wednesday 1 January
+Wednesday 28 January

 Dawn and early Morning: Snettisham RSPB Reserve